coder71-bd/healthmedico/README.md

 - Home: main landing page of the website.
 - Products: containing some products to sell.
-- Track Order: user can see here his/her ordered products situation.
+- Shipping: user will give the shipping information here.
-- About: About the company.
+- About: About HealthMedico.
 - Profile: user profile.
 - 404: A 404 page for non-existing pages.
 - cart: the product which are added to cart can be shown here.